LuNeder/LuNeder/README.markdown

 - 🌱 I’m currently learning: python, rust
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about: whatever you want, but maybe I won't know the answer
+- 💬 Ask me about: whatever you want, but I probably won't know the answer
 - 📫 How to reach me: ...
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: ...